Azure/bicep-registry-modules/avm/res/net-app/net-app-account/capacity-pool/volume/README.md

 - Required: Yes
 - Type: string

-### Parameter: `backupEnabled`

-Indicates whether the backup policy is enabled.

-- Required: No
-- Type: bool
-- Default: `False`

 ### Parameter: `backupPolicyName`

-The name of the backup policy.
+The name of the backup policy to link.

 - Required: No
 - Type: string
-- Default: `'backupPolicy'`

-### Parameter: `backupVaultLocation`
+### Parameter: `backupVaultResourceId`

-The location of the backup vault.
+The resource Id of the Backup Vault.

 - Required: No
 - Type: string
-- Default: `[resourceGroup().location]`

-### Parameter: `backupVaultName`

-The name of the backup vault.

-- Required: No
-- Type: string
-- Default: `'vault'`

 ### Parameter: `coolAccessRetrievalPolicy`

-determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes (Default/Never/Read).
+Determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes (Default/Never/Read).

 - Required: No
 - Type: string